 2 bars (8 beats) of G, 2 bars (8 beats) of Em, 1 bar (4 beats) of C, 1 bar (4 beats) of D, 2 bars (8 beats) of G (repeated)

 Easy Guitar Songs for Kids: "500 Miles" by The Proclaimers

 500 Miles: The Proclaimers

-This song is originally in the key of E and in that key the chords would be E A and B. The chord of B is not really beginner friendly so it makes sense to move it into the key of G where all of the chord shapes required are within the capabilities of the novice.
+This song was recorded by The Proclaimers in the key of E and in that key the chords would be E A and B. The chord of B is not a beginner friendly one so it makes sense to move it into the key of G where all of the chord shapes required are within the capabilities of the novice.
 Although this song is a good one to present to kids when they have been playing for a while it is not a great one to give them when they are at the very early stages because even though the chords are easy to play they do change relatively quickly (particularly during the verse section)

 Verse = 2 bars (8 beats) of G, (2 beats) C, (2 beats) D, 1 bar (4 beats) G

 Chorus = 2 bars (8 beats) of G, 1 bar (4 beats) of C , 1 bar (4 beats) of D

 The songs above are nothing more than an almost random sample of a few of the many harmonically simple hit songs that can be used to help a child learn to play guitar.

 The songs themselves are not important but the logic that lies behind their suitability is very important.
 They are all playable using a few of the Eight Guitar Chords that any beginner (not just kids) should learn first on the guitar and the chords dont change too quickly.
 It really is as simple as that.
 All that you need to do is find a suitable song (or a section of a song) that a child likes, move it into the key of G if necessary and encourage them to play/sing it.